 His second highest sale was the $29,875 paid for another large canvas measuring 200 x 95 cm titled Kalumba Spear Hill that sold in Christies August 2005 Melbourne auction (Lot 33).
 This is a more conventional image of the Bungle Bungle ranges in lateral perspective seen from a distance at the top of the tall thin painting, with the specific site that lies within them depicted in the foreground.
 The appeal of this work rests more in the unusually large size, the soft palette, and the exquisite way in which the earth pigments have been worked to give a silky patina, rather like the highly burnished surface of ceramic vessels.

-Hector was not a prolific painter as he worked slowly and carefully.
+Hector was not a prolific painter, as he worked slowly and carefully.
 His sale rate at auction was quite good at 72% with 38 of 53 works sold until 2008 when only two of the nine works offered sold at auction and again in 2009, with only two of ten works selling.
 Yet in 2008 the fact that the two works both entered his ten highest sales resulted in two seemingly incongruous effects.
-His career clearance rate dropped dramatically to 65% however his average price jumped $600 thereby increasing his Art Market index by 11%.
+His career clearance rate dropped dramatically to 65%, however, his average price jumped $600 thereby increasing his Art Market index by 11%.
 This lifted him seven places in the ratings of most successful artists from 81 to 74 and 49 to 45 amongst deceased artists.
-However his clearance rate has declined since his passing, falling to just 53% by the end of 2011 and 54% today.
+However his clearance rate has declined since his passing.

 While size has not strictly been the determining factor in terms of value, those works painted in the early nineties have tended to fare better on the secondary market than those from the later nineties.
 Hector painted a number of boards for use in re-enactments of the Krill Krill ceremony and these have sold particularly well.
-They include his fourth, sixth and seventh highest results at sale to date.
+They include three of his top ten highest results at sale to date.
 Expect Hector’s iconic Krill Krill ceremonial paintings on board to appreciated substantially.
 One of these, depicting a Magpie Goose, doubled in value from $10,350 to $21,600 in the four years between 1998 and 2002.
 This made the failure of 17 Dance Boards and Two Masks relating to the Gurirr Gurirr (Krill Krill) Ceremony in 2010 particularly disappointing.
-Estimated at $120,000-150,000 at the October Deutscher & Hackett sale (Lot 85), the lack of interest from any major collector or institution was in part seen as due to the ill-timing of the auction.
+Estimated at $120,000-150,000 at the October Deutscher & Hackett sale (Lot 85), the lack of interest from any major collector or institution was in part seen as due to the ill timing of the auction.
 But it was a wake up call to an industry desperately needing to cultivate new collectors and audiences.

 Now his 18th highest result, the carvings Mary and Joseph 1993 depicting Jesus’s parents as two quirky birds, reflect Hector’s unique religious philosophy.
 When offered for sale by Deutscher~Menzies in 2000 (Lot 281) they sold for $5,875 against a presale estimate of just $1,200-1,500.
-At the time this was Hector’s fourth highest result.
+This was Hector’s fourth highest result.
 At that time the Krill Krill boards, sold in 1998, held his two highest records.
-In a market that appreciates clear trendsin distinct regions, carving is unusual in Warmun and their sale at that time was a testament to Hector’s brilliance as an individual artist.
-Should these, or similar works be offered again in the future one would expect a sharp increase in price.
-Works that depict of the crossover between two seemingly contrasting religious world-views in three dimensional form, are rare.
+In a market that appreciates clear trends in distinct regions, carving is unusual in Warmun and their sale at that time was a testament to Hector’s brilliance as an individual artist.
+Should these or similar works be offered again in the future, one would expect a sharp increase in price.
+Works that depict the crossover between two seemingly contrasting religious world-views in three dimensional form, are rare.